 PPM 601 Applied Statistics for Public Policy and Management

 Introduces students to a variety of analytical approaches to studying management, planning, and policy questions.
 The course concentrates on the acquisition of skills that will enable students to choose and apply statistical methodology appropriately, and to evaluate critically work done by others.
 Topics include data description and summarization, introduction to inferential statistics, hypothesis testing, measures of association, correlation analysis, and introduction to linear regression analysis.
 Cr 3.

 PPM 602 Research Design

 Focuses on social research as it applies to policy and organizational analysis.
 Emphasis is on the employment of the scientific method.
-Basic dimensions of social science inquiry are covered: philosophy of science, research ethics, processes of theory construction, hypothesis testing, validity and reliability issues of measurement, and methods of data collection.
+Basic dimensions of social science inquiry are covered: philosophy of science, research ethics, working with human subjects, processes of theory construction, hypothesis testing, validity and reliability issues of measurement, and methods of data collection.
 Includes survey of applied social research techniques.
-Course materials are specifically designed to illustrate the particular research problem faced by policy analysts and public/nonprofit managers.
+Course materials are specifically designed to illustrate particular research problems faced by policy analysts and public/nonprofit managers.
 The course prepares students to undertake a variety of capstone projects.
 Prerequisite: PPM 601.
 Cr 3.

 Selected topics in methods of analysis determined from time to time.
 Cr 1.

 PPM 603F Introduction to Correlation and Regression Methods